Australia's local cuisine

 Australia’s local cuisine is influenced by a variety of factors that work together to create some of the most celebrated food experiences on Earth.
 Dine on extraordinary seafood, imbibe on award-winning wines, raise your glass to an extraordinary view or try one of the world’s best whiskies: it’s all on offer in Australia.

 Australia is home to some of the world’s most pristine waters – one major reason why Australian seafood has a global reputation for excellence.
 If you’re keen to sample some of Australia’s best seafood, start at Sydney Fish Market - an iconic local attraction in Sydney where visitors flock daily to see the bountiful supplies of fresh fish.
-Alternatively, head to nearby restaurants like multi-award-winning Saint Peter, which showcases Australia’s sustainable approach to sourcing and eating local delicacies like marron and Sydney rock oysters.
 On Tasmania’s beautiful eastern coast, at luxury lodge Saffire Freycinet or Freycinet Marine Farm, you can even pluck your own oysters and eat them directly from the sea.
-Or head to the Kimberley to experience the traditional hunt for mud crab with Indigenous custodian Brian Lee.
+Embark on Tasmania’s Seafood Seduction experience to watch your freshly-caught oysters, abalone and sea urchin transform into a seafood-lover’s feast.
+Or head to the Kimberley to experience the traditional hunt for mud crab with Aboriginal custodian Brian Lee.

 Dine al fresco, Australian style